 For projects that are directly sea facing, higher wind loads and exposed situations also mean the performance of the systems chosen need to be able to withstand the pressure.

 Aluminium Framing for Coastal Projects

 Aluminium is usually the best framing material to use in marine environments over more traditional materials such as steel or timber.
 It is inherently more durable in nature and is easier to care for.
-The modern finishing’s that can be applied to aluminium prepare it for the harsher marine environments.
+The modern finishing’s that can be applied to aluminium prepares it for harsher marine environments.

 All framing on a coastal property will need to be finished as ‘Marine Grade’.
 This means that the powder coat applied to the framing must be at least 50 microns thick.
 All aluminium framing from IQ has a PPC of 60 microns thick as standard.

-In order to create a long-lasting finish and ensure that you fully protect the base aluminium frame from corrosion in the harsh environment, it is strongly recommended that all aluminium frames to be used in a marine environment are pre-anodised first with a marine grade PPC applied on top of this.
+In order to create a long-lasting finish and ensure that you fully protect the base aluminium frame from corrosion in a harsh environment, it is strongly recommended that all aluminium frames to be used in a marine environment are pre-anodised first with a marine-grade PPC applied on top of this.

 Steel Framing for Coastal Projects

 It is particularly difficult to fully protect steel framing in these harsh coastal environments.
 With most steel systems it is inadvisable to use them in these environments due to the corrosive environments.
 The welded joints of the system are particularly susceptible to corrosion due to the welding process disrupting the protective outer layer of galvanised steel.

 All finishes on MHB steel frames are certified as ‘super durable quality’ and have been tested in accordance with ISO 2810 with three-year outdoor Florida exposure tests.